 La Trobe University, Melbourne

-- Hien Nguyen: Lecturer and Research Fellow, Department of Mathematics and Statistics, La Trobe University, Melbourne.
+- Hien Nguyen: Lecturer and Research Fellow until 2020, Department of Mathematics and Statistics, La Trobe University, Melbourne.
 Hien’s research focuses on construction of computationally efficient and feasible algorithms for the estimation of mixture-type models, such as via minorization-maximization algorithms or maximum pseudolikelihood estimation.

 - Luke Prendergast: Associate Professor, Head of Department of Mathematics and Statistics, La Trobe University, Melbourne.
 Luke is an expert in dimensionality reduction techniques such as sliced inverse regression and single-index modelling.